smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 --- abstract

-This document addresses the applicability of the SCONE signal in mobile networks and the operational considerations for managing it in operator deployments.
+This document addresses the applicability and mangeability of the SCONE signal in mobile networks and the operational considerations for managing it in operator deploymenta including an ability to provide throughput advice to the application endpoints.
-It describes how 3GPP user-plane network elements, including the User Plane Function (UPF) and Packet Data Network Gateway (P-GW), can generate “throughput advice” by rate-limiting a UDP 4-tuple to indicate an upper bound on achievable bitrate for application flows.
-This advice enables implementation of the SCONE protocol in support of adaptive applications such as video streaming.
-While the focus is on mobile networks, the considerations are also relevant to other access networks.

 --- middle

 # Introduction

-This document describes the applicability and manageability of the SCONE protocol in both operator networks and application endpoints.
+Existing transport feedback mechanisms, such as TCP congestion control or Explicit Congestion Notification (ECN), typically react only after congestion occurs and may not provide timely or accurate guidance in mobile environments.
+They also offer limited visibility into operator-managed resources.
+SCONE addresses this gap by enabling network elements to communicate advisory information directly to endpoints, allowing applications to adjust proactively to the achievable throughput.
+Purpose of this document is to address applicability and manageability of the SCONE protocol in both the operator networks and application endpoints.
 The primary focus is on mobile networks, where user-plane functions such as the UPF (5G) or P-GW (4G) are capable of generating throughput advice to guide adaptive bit-rate applications.
 However, the same concepts may also apply to other access networks where similar advisory mechanisms are useful.

+This document focuses on SCONE's applicability and manageability in the operator network and is not a protocol specification.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Problem Statement
-Existing transport feedback mechanisms, such as TCP congestion control or Explicit Congestion Notification (ECN), typically react only after congestion occurs and may not provide timely or accurate guidance in mobile environments.
-They also offer limited visibility into operator-managed resources.
-SCONE addresses this gap by enabling network elements to communicate advisory information directly to endpoints, allowing applications to adjust proactively to the achievable throughput.

-This document is intended to outline SCONE applicability and manageability in the operator network and is not a protocol specification.

 # Applicability of SCONE Signal in Mobile Networks

 Mobile and access networks frequently encounter variable conditions due to congestion, radio interference, or dynamic resource allocation.
 Even applications that use adaptive bit-rate may experience degraded performance or inefficiencies under such conditions.
-The SCONE protocol enables network elements to provide throughput advice directly to applications, allowing them to adjust sending rates proactively, improving end-user
-Quality of Experience (QoE) while helping operators manage network resources efficiently.
-This document proposes leveraging 3GPP user-plane network elements, including the UPF in 5G and the PDN-GW in 4G, to deliver throughput advice over the existing data path in accordance with
+The SCONE protocol enables network elements to provide throughput advice directly to applications, allowing them to adjust sending rates proactively, improving end-user Quality of Experience (QoE) while helping operators manage network resources efficiently.
+This document proposes leveraging 3GPP user-plane network elements, including the UPF in 5G and the PDN-GW in 4G, to deliver throughput advice over the existing data path in accordance with 3GPP standards.

-3GPP standards.
+## Scope of Deployment

+SCONE is intended for deployment within operator-controlled networks, such as 3GPP mobile systems, fixed broadband access networks, or enterprise-managed domains.
+In these environments, network functions (e.g., UPF, P-GW, or equivalent user-plane entities) are capable of originating throughput advisory in response to locally observed policy and network conditions.
+SCONE is not designed for open, unmanaged Internet environments where no single administrative entity has end-to-end control.

 ## Implementing SCONE in Mobile Networks

 In 5G, the User Plane Function (UPF), and in 4G, the Packet Data Network Gateway (P-GW), are on-path network elements with access to subscriber policy and data-plane connectivity between the UE and the Internet.
-These elements can generate SCONE throughput advice per application flow, enabling endpoints to adjust sending rates proactively in response to network conditions.
+These elements are capable to generate SCONE throughput advice per application flow, enabling endpoints to adjust sending rates proactively in response to network conditions.
 SCONE signaling occurs over the existing data path in accordance with 3GPP standards.